How to Install Nextcloud on Ubuntu

 /var/www/html.
 This will make Nextcloud available under

 http://<your_server_name>/nextcloud.
-If you want it to be available directly, you can move the contents of the
+If you wish to make this directory available elsewhere, you can use the

 After extracting the file, you have to set the owner of the extracted files to the Apache user,

 After you have completed the above steps without any issues, open your browser and type